-Many Anglican schools and colleges have expressed the need for great Christian teachers both now and in the future to sustain our schools.
-The EdComm team have been considering ways that we could encourage Christian men and women to consider a vocation in teaching.
-One area is internships within our schools.
+Many Anglican schools and colleges have expressed the need for great Christian teachers, both now and in the future, to sustain our schools.
+The EdComm team have considered how we can encourage Christian men and women to consider a vocation in teaching.
+One area identified is internships within our schools.

-Through a partnership with the Anglican Youthworks College Year 13 and the subsequent Anglican Youthworks Vocational (Year 14) Program we are now able to offer Anglican Schools the opportunity to work with recent school graduates who might consider teaching as a potential career while enjoying the benefits of participating in a gap year program.
+Through a partnership with the Anglican Youthworks College Year 13 and the subsequent Anglican Youthworks Vocational Program, we are now able to offer Anglican Schools the opportunity to work with recent school graduates who may be considering teaching as a career while being able to enjoy the benefits of participating in a gap year program.
 The Internship (ministry placement) is a mandatory requirement of the Youthworks Year 13 program.

-This internship involves a 3-way partnership between your school/college, Anglican Youthworks Year 13/Anglican Youthworks Vocational (Year 14) and Anglican EdComm.
-Each participating school is expected to provide a supervising teacher or chaplain who would be willing to look after the Intern.
-EdComm will work alongside supervising teachers and each intern.
-EdComm will follow the student through the year with visits and facilitate an orientation morning accompanied by an online program.
-Anglican Youthworks Year 13/Anglican Youthworks Vocational (Year 14) will provide the student and the supervising teacher with ongoing support.
-There are no upfront costs to the school, although there may be the possibility of the school/college paying a small allowance/travel expenses (subject to the Fair Work Act) for the intern.
-Other options are available and EdComm staff can offer advice.
+This internship involves a three-way partnership between a school/college, Anglican Youthworks Year 13/Anglican Youthworks Vocational, and Anglican EdComm.
+Each participating school is expected to provide a supervising teacher or chaplain who would be willing to look after the intern.
+EdComm will work alongside supervising teachers and each intern, following the student through the year with visits and facilitating an orientation morning accompanied by an online program.
+Anglican Youthworks Year 13/Anglican Youthworks Vocational will provide the student and the supervising teacher with ongoing support.
+There are no upfront costs to the school, although there may be the possibility of the school/college paying an allowance/travel expenses for the Intern (subject to the Fair Work Act).
+Other payment options are available and EdComm staff can offer advice.

-Anglican Schools can choose an intern in one of two ways:
+Anglican Schools can choose an intern in the following ways:

-1. The School may have a current Year 12 student who is enrolling in the Anglican Youthworks College Year 13 or the subsequent Anglican Youthworks College Vocational program (Year 14) who would be suitable as an intern.
+1. Schools may have a current Year 12 student who is enrolling in Anglican Youthworks College Year 13 who may be suitable as an intern.
 You may wish to select that person.

-2. Anglican Youthworks can provide participating schools with several candidates who are interested in completing their internship in a school.
-A participating school will then choose the most suitable candidate through an interview process.
-EdComm staff can assist with facilitating the interviews.
+2. Anglican Youthworks can provide participating schools with several candidates who are interested in completing their Internship in a school.
+The participating school will then choose the most suitable candidate through an interview process.
+EdComm staff may assist with facilitating the interviews.